department-of-veterans-affairs/vets-api-clients/test_accounts.md

 ## Representative Oauth

-The purpose behind Representative Oauth is to allow you to login as one of 3 types of users (VSO, Attorney or Claim Agent) who holds power of attorney (PoA) for a particular veteran through the Oauth and ID.me system and then user the token you've collected to essentially access that Veteran's data (currently only available in our [Claims V1 API's](https://developer.va.gov/explore/benefits/docs/claims?version=current)), this process involves us looking at which Office of General Counsel (OGC) PoA code the veteran has and matching it to the PoA code the Representative is authorized to access.
+The purpose behind Representative Oauth is to allow you to login as a Representative user who holds power of attorney (PoA) for a particular veteran through the Oauth and ID.me system and then user the token you've collected to essentially access that Veteran's data (currently only available in our [Claims V1 API's](https://developer.va.gov/explore/benefits/docs/claims?version=current)), this process involves us looking at which Office of General Counsel (OGC) PoA code the veteran has and matching it to the PoA code the Representative is authorized to access.
 Example of a Representatie curl command is provided below.

 ```
 curl -X GET \